gridsome/gridsome.org/docs/jamstack.md

 (Most of the text on this page is borrowed from [JAMstack.org](https://jamstack.org/))

-> JAMstack is Modern web development architecture based on client-side JavaScript, reusable APIs, and prebuilt Markup.
+JAMstack is Modern web development architecture based on client-side **J**avaScript, reusable **A**PIs, and prebuilt **M**arkup.

-> The JAMstack is not about specific technologies.
 It’s a new way of building websites and apps that delivers better performance, higher security, lower cost of scaling, and a better developer experience.

-> **No servers.
+**No servers.
 No databases.
-Only files. ** Deploy your entire site to a CDN and forget about it.
+Only files.** With JAMstack you deploy your entire site to a CDN and forget about it.
 Traffic or hacking will never break your site.